pickplugins/product-designer/readme.txt

 You can add unlimited clipart, image, picture for design assest, so your user can add them to designer. there is category based filter and ajax pagination for accessing cliparts.

 **Text Arts**
-Your customer can add text on the product desginer, there is many option to customize text, font size, color, font families, we added 50+ hand picked Google fonts, you can add your own.
+Your customer can add text on the product designer, there is many option to customize text, font size, color, font families, we added 50+ hand picked Google fonts, you can add your own.

+**SVG or Shapes**
+You can upload or add unlimited shapes or svg file and your customer can use these to design their products.

 **Unlimited product sides**
 Based on different product you can add any number of product sides, so user can customize each side on the designer.